swarmbug/src/README.md

 More details in **[Input_Swarmbug](https://github.com/swarmbug/src/tree/main/Input_Swarmbug)**.

-## Supplementary materials for Profiling the configuration definitions
+## Profiling the configuration definitions

 We present how to profile configuration definitions, especially an approach to identify `varnothing` for environment configuration (4.1.1 Configuration variables) here.